 In 2003 and 2007, Judge Mattingly was elected and served as an Owensboro City Commissioner.
 In 2007, he served the Owensboro City Commission as Mayor Pro Tem.
 He has always been active in the community and his church, Our Lady of Lourdes.
 In addition to being a member of various civic and professional organizations, he is also President of Acme Plumbing and Heating, Inc., a family-owned plumbing, heating and cooling business.

 Judge Mattingly welcomes citizen comments, and promotes citizen involvement in all areas of county government.
-He may be reached by phone at 270-685-8424 or 270-685-4876 and by e-mail at firstname.lastname@example.org.
+He may be reached by phone at 270-685-8424 and by e-mail at email@example.com.

 George Wathen – County Commissioner West

 In 2010, George Wathen was elected as the Western Division County Commissioner.
-In 1980, he married Ms. Joanie Hein, and together they have six children: Katie Edge, Mary O ‘Herron, Will, John, Ben and Christina.
+In 1980, he married Ms. Joanie Hein, and together they have six children (Katie Edge, Mary O ‘Herron, Will, John, Ben and Christina) and fourteen grandchildren.
 He graduated from Western Kentucky University, receiving a Bachelor of Science Degree in Institutional Administration.
 Additionally, he received his Masters in Business Administration from Murray State University.
-Commissioner Wathen has over nine years of small business experience, thirteen years of manufacturing experience and fourteen years in realty.
+Commissioner Wathen has over nine years of small business experience, thirteen years of manufacturing management experience and nineteen years as a Realtor.

-George has been involved in his community for many years.
-He coached youth sports for twenty-four years in the Catholic Youth Leagues, has served on the boards for The Greater Owensboro Chamber of Commerce, CASA and CVB, and as a member of the Drainage Advisory Commission.
+George has been involved in his community for many years, including service on the CASA Board, Animal Control Board, Chamber of Commerce Board, Senior Citizens Board, Parks Board, Convention Visitors Bureau, Drainage Committee, Storm Water Quality Advisory Committee, and the Daviess County Safety Committee.
+He coached youth sports for twenty-four years in the Catholic Youth Leagues.
 He is a member of the Knights of Columbus, The Serra Club of Owensboro and is a lifetime member of The Immaculate Catholic Church where he serves as a lector.

 Charlie Castlen – County Commissioner Central